 What are the differences between the versions of the game?

 Based on users' experiences with the Destiny beta, the only difference between the current-gen (PS4, Xbox One) and last-gen (PS3, Xbox 360) versions of the game is visual quality.
-For reference, you can check out the PS3 and PS4 versions of the game side-by-side in the video below.

 While Destiny doesn't support cross-platform play, you can carry over the same character across generations.
 So, if you start the game on Xbox 360 and eventually upgrade to an Xbox One, you won't lose any of your stats, weapons or upgrades.